jimlohse/firewallProjectPublic/README.md

 ## Steps to Mention

-- Rulesets: I would mention that I use the [Emergent Threats](https://rules.emergingthreats.net/OPEN_download_instructions.html) rules.
+- Rulesets: In part, I use the [Emergent Threats](https://rules.emergingthreats.net/OPEN_download_instructions.html) rules.
 The ones I found were for Snort 2.
 You need to get the `snort2lua` executable (for Linux) and convert the rules files to Snort 3 format.
 Even after conversion there were some issues with the version of Snort I used so I wrote the convert_rules.sh script to be used after you run `snort2lua`.

-- Help is More Rare: I would mention that most of the advice out there is for Snort 2's old-style `snort.conf` files.
+- Help is More Rare: Most of the advice out there is for Snort 2's old-style `snort.conf` files.
 The new Snort 3 uses the snort.lua file, which is written in the Lau language.
 It's pretty cool once you get used to it.

 - Novice Docker: Please don't laugh too hard at my poor Dockerfile, it's a learning experience and I already see better ways to do things in a more compact fashion.